balena-io/debugging-masterclass/README.md

 ```

 Once the build has completed, the device should try and download the updated
-application.
+release.
 However, you'll notice that the download doesn't start and
 no changes are made.
 The Dashboard stays static.
 Why is this?
 Well as you've
 probably guessed, it's for the same reasons that the VPN connection doesn't
 work.
 Run the following on your device: